dataguides/dataguides.github.io/_posts/2013-11-12-twython-stream-twitter.md

 who built theirs..
 {% endhighlight %}

 **You can safely ignore the error** for right now, if you see one.
-Basically, a lot of people type tweets in languages that include special non-English characters.
+Basically, a lot of people type tweets in languages that include non-English characters that are encoded with [UTF-8](http://en.wikipedia.org/wiki/UTF-8).
 We have yet to tell our streaming script how to handle those characters.
-Powershell does not know how to handle them by default.
+Powershell does not handle them by default and does not know how to display them.

+**To be continued...**